 According to Google, 61% of users won’t return to a mobile site they had problems with, and 40% would open a competitor’s site.
 Everyone does competitive research today, and if you’re not able to interact with your clients on smartphones, they might never return again.

 To not let that happen, here are some strategies that you can use to enhance the mobile experience of your WordPress site.

 The first thing that you can do is speed up your site!
 Faster websites grow conversion rates and decrease bounce rates.
 On the contrary, slow load time will send your clients to your competitors.
 Here are several tactics that you can use to speed up your website for mobile.

 Big images bring big load times!
 However, the good thing is that this is an easy fix.

-First of all, analyze your pages and get rid of images that are not particularly necessary.
-A/B testing how your pages convert with and without some of your main images and gauge if you can use fewer images on the particular page.
+First, analyze your pages and get rid of images that are not necessary.
+A/B test how your pages convert with and without some of your main images and gauge if you can use fewer images on the particular page.

 If the images really have to be there for a better effect, make sure that they’re compressed without losing too much of their quality.
 You can achieve that with the help of tools such as TinyPNG.